Liberal Arts and Sciences with Advisement Area in American Sign Language

-According to a survey conducted by the Modern Language Association (MLA), american sign language has grown to be the fourth most studied language on college campuses.
-In addition, Rochester and the surrounding areas have a significant deaf population.
-Finger Lakes Community College is proud to offer a program in this area that meets your needs.
-If you are interested in american sign language, you will be able to pursue the A.A. degree program with an advisement area in american sign language.
+According to a survey conducted by the Modern Language Association (MLA), American Sign Language has grown to be the third most studied language on college campuses.
+In addition, according to the New York Department of Labor, employment of interpreters and translators is expected to jump 33.3 percent in the Finger Lakes region between 2010 and 2020.
+Rochester and the surrounding areas have a significant deaf population, and Finger Lakes Community College is proud to offer a program in this area that meets your needs.
+If you are interested in American Sign Language, you will be able to pursue the A.A. degree program with a track in American Sign Language.

 The ASL coursework will prepare you to communicate with the deaf in your day-to-day work, regardless of your occupation.
-The degree will prepare you for transfer to four-year interpreter programs or for employment as signing skills coaches for a variety of public, private and community organizations.
+The degree will prepare you for transfer to four-year interpreter programs or for employment in a variety of public, private and community organizations.

 The A.A.
 Liberal Arts Program